SoftUni-Internal/interactive-content/EN/05-Reflection-and-Annotations/07-Homework.md

 You are given a small console-based project called "Barracks".

 The project has two functionalities:
-- adding new units to its repository
+- Аdding new units to its repository
-- printing a report with statistics about the units currently in the repository
+- Пrinting a report with statistics about the units currently in the repository

 First, let us go over the original task before this project was created.